StackTips

 Singleton with Early Initialization

-Using early initialization we will initialize upfront before your class is being loaded.
+Using early initialization we will initialize upfront before your class is loaded.
 This way you don’t need to check for synchronization as it is initialized before being used ever.

 class Singleton {